WholeHearted Magic Home

 2. Visual Supports: Visual supports, like visual schedules and social stories, have been invaluable in our home.
 These tools provide clarity and structure, helping my child navigate daily routines and understand expectations.
 Visual aids reduce the reliance on verbal communication, making information more accessible.

-Our goal was to aim for a star for each day, which would lead towards a reward or set amount of pocket money based on the achievements gained.
-This simple visual system empowered him to take ownership of his tasks and provided motivation through visual progress.
+Our goal was to aim for a star for each day, which would lead towards a reward or a set amount of pocket money based on the achievements gained.
+This simple visual system empowered him to take ownership of his tasks and motivated visual progress.

 3. Non-Verbal Communication: Understanding non-verbal cues is vital in our household.
 When words fail, we rely on gestures, facial expressions, and body language to convey emotions and intentions.
 This form of communication transcends the limitations of APD and strengthens our connection.